askahana/DotNetDynamosV2/README.md

 * RegisterUser

   This class is for choosing whether to register an administrator or a customer.

+* RegisterNewAdmin

+  This class has one method, RegisterAdmin and is called when an administrator registers administrator.
+The user needs to insert username, firstname and lastname etc. Infomation will be stored in Dictionary <string, Admin> adminList.

  * RegisterNewCustomer

-   This method is called when administrator will register customer.
-The user is supposed to insert username, firstname, lastname etc.

-* RegisterNewAdmin

-  Same as RegisterNewCustomer
+   Same as RegisterNewAdmin.

 * Transfer Money